Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Adaptively Learning Optimal Policies

-We repeat this evaluation 2,000 times each on 1,000 randomly-selected individuals from our dataset, and compare the performance of all approaches using two different metrics.
-Our main two bandit approaches---Thompson sampling and UCB---not only significantly reduce regret when compared to an RCT during the training/learning process (Figure~\ref{fig:regret}), but also learn policies that, if used for future populations, would outperform all other approaches (Figure~\ref{fig:pct_of_optimal}).
+We repeat this evaluation 2,000 times each on 1,000 randomly selected individuals from our dataset, and compare the performance of all approaches using two different metrics.
+Our main two bandit approaches---Thompson sampling and UCB---significantly reduce regret when compared to non-adaptive and partially adaptive approaches during the learning phase (Figure~\ref{fig:regret}).
+Our bandit approaches also learn policies that, if used for future populations, would outperform non-adaptive and partially adaptive approaches (Figure~\ref{fig:pct_of_optimal}).
 In contrast to our two main bandit algorithms, the $\varepsilon$-greedy approach also manages to reduce regret, but is slower to learn a near-oracle policy.
-The RCT and its variations illustrate the limits of the conventional randomized approach.
-For example, it is possible to learn a near-oracle policy using a classic RCT, but this incurs substantial regret during the experiment.
-Though it is possible to reduce this regret by ending the RCT early, these alternatives learn poorer-performing policies.
+RA and its variations illustrate the limits of the conventional randomized approach.
+For example, it is possible to learn a near-oracle policy using classic RA, but this incurs substantial regret during the learning phase.
+Though it is possible to reduce this regret by ending RA early, these alternatives learn poorer-performing policies.

 By design, the bandit methods discussed above reduce spending disparities during the course of the simulation.
 We demonstrate this by comparing our main simulation to an alternate set of simulations where $\lambda_g = 0$ (Table~\ref{tab:mean_spending}).
 For example, with a choice of $\lambda_g = 0.004$, reflecting a mild preference for more equal spending, we observe that UCB methods spent \$2.21 less on Vietnamese clients than the \$5 population average (i.e., the target budget).
 In contrast, with a choice of $\lambda_g = 0$ (i.e., preferring policies that simply aim to maximize appearances), UCB methods spent \$3.36 less on Vietnamese clients compared to the population average.